 Communication between various parties

 In a student exchange situation there are several parties involved.
 You have the parents of the exchange student, the exchange student, the exchange organization in the home country, main office in host-country, host-country local representative, host-country school, host-family.

 When you sign a contract with your exchange organization at home, you usually authorize them to function as a go-between for you and the partner organization.
 Most contracts forbid contact between parents and partner organization.
 In addition, the exchange companies do not want you to have contact with your child’s school.
 Nor do they encourage contact with the host-family.

-The experience of CSFES has been that the intended message is not always the end message.
+Your child is supposed to communicate with their local representative who then brings the matter up the chain and eventually to the parents.
+The host-family is supposed to use the same route.
+However, our experience has been that what the parents are told is not always what the partner organization was told by either student, school or host-parent.
 We encourage contact between parents and the student, parents and the host parents and in crisis between parents and the school.
 We also encourage you to keep all contact documented (emails, sms, reports of phone calls etc.).
 Just in case.

 Home country exchange organization

 Most exchange organizations will use the following procedure: